Felix-From/Python-MemoryEdit/README.md

 # Private Python version of CheatEngine.
+Tested on Stardew Valley.
 This respository was used for version control.<br />

 MemWork.py can be imported in your local script and can be used. <br />